 There are several benefits to using Pinterest promoted pins but Facebook ads are still a very real part of your marketing strategy.
 So why run Facebook ads versus promoted pins?
 What’s the difference?

 Facebook is like a faucet.
 You turn ads on and off.
 The ad disappears when the ad money stops.
 Facebook ads yield quick optimization, with an estimate of at least three days to get feedback.
-I gave an example earlier of testing a sales page or testing different ads to attract various audiences and get data in that respect.
+One example is testing a sales page or ads to attract various audiences and get data in that respect.

 Promoted pins work best for evergreen products.
 The Pinterest platform, as a whole, is much slower.
 Pinterest ads are the same.
 Once your pin has been approved, Pinterest will start showing it in the feeds.
 You’re not going to get good data for at least seven days vs. Facebook is about three days.